holodeck-b2b/signal-delivery/README.md

-# Holodeck B2B Signal Notification
+# Holodeck B2B Signal Delivery
 This project is an example of a custom extension to the Holodeck B2B Core platform.
 It implements a _message delivery method_ for ebMS Signal message units.
 The ebMS data from the Signal messages is written to an XML document using the same structure as the ebMS header.
 A